 In 2017, CROW wildlife hospital cared for 4,236 patients with more than 1,300 of those being successfully released back to the wild.
 CROW’s Hospital Director, Dr. Heather Barron, DVM, oversees the daily operations.

 CROW’s reputation as a teaching hospital has attracted students from a vast number of veterinary schools in the country, as well as internationally.
 Students work long hours and are very dedicated to learning how to care for the native and migratory species that CROW sees as patients.

-In 2016, CROW accepted 37 Extern students (3 to 22 weeks), 7 Fellows (intensive 6 months), three DVM Interns (1 for the full year and 2 for half the year) and two Wildlife Care and Education Interns.
+In 2017, CROW accepted 33 Extern students (three to 22 weeks), nine Fellows (intensive six months), three DVM Interns (one for the full year and two for half the year) and three Wildlife Care and Education Interns.
 Together, these students dedicated over 31,000 hours of animal care.
-Last year, 5 countries were represented including Brazil, Canada, Mexico, Scotland and the United Kingdom.
+Last year, 8 countries were represented including Australia, Brazil, Ecuador, India, Italy, Mexico, Scotland and the United Kingdom.

-Visit us on Pinterest to view some of our patients and learn their story.
+Visit our Social Media Pages to view some of our patients and learn their story.